Kannywood mourns as veteran actress, Zainab Booth, is buried

-Kannywood has been thrown into a mourning mood as veteran actress, Zainab Booth, is buried today.
+Kannywood has been thrown into a mourning mood as veteran actress, Zainab Booth, was buried in Kano yesterday.
+She was aged 61.

-Famous for playing roles of a mother, Booth passed away on Thursday after a brief illness, and has been reportedly buried today according to Islamic rites.
+Famous for playing roles of a mother, Booth passed away on Thursday after a brief illness, and was buried on Friday according to Islamic rites.

-Ali Nuhu, a popular Kannywood actor, had announced the death of the actress on his Instagram page, saying she will be buried today (Friday) in Kano.
+Ali Nuhu, a popular Kannywood actor, had announced the death of the actress on his Instagram page, saying she will be buried on Friday in Kano.

 “With the deepest heart, I announce the demise of Hajiya Zainab Booth.
 The Jana’iza prayers will hold on Friday at her residence, opposite Premiere Hospital in the morning,” Nuhu stated.

-Zainab Booth was the mother of Maryam, a young actress making waves in Kannywood.
+Zainab Booth was the mother of Maryam Booth, a young actress making waves in Kannywood.

 Leave a Reply